koliseoapi/help/content/users/permissions.md

 - **Write**: The user can do all above, and also modify the event settings.
 - **Administrator**: Same as Write, and additionally the user can assign permissions to other users.

-## Assigning permissions through an organization
+## Assigning permissions to an organization

 Organizations are a way to group events and assign permissions to them.
 When you create an organization, you can assign permissions to other users to operate the app on behalf of the organization.
 This is useful when you are organizing multiple events and you want to assign permissions to the same users to all of them.